 Alternatively, you can use AMD FreeSync, which provides a variable refresh rate for compatible graphics cards to eliminate screen tearing and stuttering completely.

 The AOC 24G2 FreeSync range is 48-144Hz, and it works with compatible NVIDIA GPUs without issues as it’s officially certified as ‘G-SYNC Compatible.’

 Note that you cannot use FreeSync and MBR simultaneously.

 When MBR is not active, the backlight of the AOC 24G2 144Hz monitor is flicker-free as it doesn’t use PWM (Pulse-Width Modulation) to regulate brightness.

-The OSD menu of the monitor is well-organized and has all the features and tools you might need, but navigation through it via the four hotkeys which are placed beneath the bottom bezels isn’t ideal as we’ve grown accustomed to joysticks.
+The OSD menu of the monitor is well organized and has all the features and tools you might need, but navigation through it via the four hotkeys, which are located beneath the bottom bezels, isn’t ideal as we’ve grown accustomed to joysticks.